 For the men and their families I became a voice to convey their truth, their tribulation, their victimization…a voice I once longed for…a voice that eventually compelled a sympathetic attorney to bring this case back into the courts.

 In October of 2014, a motion to request an evidentiary hearing for one of the men, Keith Kutska, was filed.
 That motion was granted by the original trial judge, and a 3-day hearing was held in July of 2015.
 Its purpose was to ask for a new trial for Kutska.
 However, that request was denied by this same judge.
 So a new motion was filed in the WI Court of Appeals in March of 2016.
 That motion was denied on December 28, 2016.
-The latest action was to petition the Wisconsin Supreme Court to take up this case.
-They have refused to even consider looking into it.
-So we’ve moved on to the U.S. Supreme Court, currently awaiting word whether or not they will review this case.
-We persist…until we find true justice for these victims.
-I believe in my heart that justice will prevail.
+By 2018, efforts to petition the Wisconsin Supreme Court and the final stop, the U.S. Supreme Court, failed also.
+The political climate plaguing this case is strong.
+But we are stronger.
+We will persist…until justice prevails for these innocent men and their families.

-Find more information about this case on the sidebar labeled, The Tom Monfils case revisited.
+Information about this case can be found at the sidebar labeled, The Tom Monfils case revisited.

-The people, those wrongfully convicted whom I advocate for, have no resources to seek adequate legal assistance.
-So they sit in prison, praying for someone to care about what happened to them.
-Many of them write letters to various organizations and to lawyers, with very little luck.
-It only serves to bottom out an already defeated soul.
+The wrongfully convicted typically have no resources to seek any, let alone, adequate legal assistance.
+They linger in prison, praying for someone to care about them.
+Many write letters to various organizations and lawyers which garners few, if any, responses.
+This only serves to bottom out an already defeated soul.

-Then I learned of an organization called the Innocence Project-an organization that charges nothing to represent incarcerated people with legitimate claims of innocence.
+I learned of an organization called the Innocence Project-an organization that charges nothing to represent incarcerated people with legitimate claims of innocence.
 The great thing is, they are willing to help if they can.
-The bad thing is, they rely heavily on public donations and grants to fund their work.
-Many times those funds are inadequate, forcing the overseers of this valuable resource to turn away many desperate cries for help.
+The bad thing is, they rely heavily on public donations and grants to fund their work and can only take a limited number of cases based on monetary resources at hand.
+Many times those funds are grossly inadequate, forcing the overseers of these valuable resources to turn away many desperate cries for help.
 However, if you know of someone who has been wrongly convicted, I urge you to seek out your nearest Innocence Project for guidance.
 There are many across the country and around the world.

 Many larger problems and issues are out of reach for this suburban wife and mother.
 But if I can make even the tiniest difference in this one, maybe my actions will affect the larger picture.
 That’s all I can do and that’s all many people like me strive to do.
 I’m one person who started the ball rolling.
-Beyond that, I leave the heavy lifting for those with the appropriate skills to take it from there.
+Beyond that, I leave the heavy lifting for those with the appropriate skills to carry further the torch of freedom.
 And there’s no shame in that…

 Feel free to contact me with your story, to ask questions, or air your concerns.
 I’m also available to speak to groups, large or small.
 But please note that I am not qualified to assist in individual legal matters.
 Thank you.